Monuments of Kosovo: Mediaeval monuments

-In the sixth century Justinian I, himself of Dardanian origin, reasserted Byzantine control over Dardania after the Hunnish invasions and engaged in an extensive building/rebuilding programme in the region.
+In the sixth century Justinian I reasserted Byzantine control over Kosovo after the Hunnish invasions and engaged in an extensive building/rebuilding programme in the region.
 From 839 to the early thirteenth century the region fell under Bulgarian control, with intermittent periods when the Byzantines were able to reassert their rule.
-From the early thirteenth century, until 1355, Kosovo was part of the Serbian Empire under the Nemanjić dynasty; and it was in this period that most existing mediaeval Christian buildings were built.
+From the early thirteenth century, until 1355, Kosovo was part of the Serbian Empire under the Nemanjić dynasty; and it was in this period that most existing medieval Christian buildings were built.

 Monasteries

 Gračanica monastery is a Serbian Orthodox monastery.
 It was founded by the Serbian king Stefan Milutin in 1321.
 It is located in Gračanica and belongs to Serbo-Byzantine style.
 The monastery is known for its iconostasis, icons and manuscripts which express the wealthy and artistic values.
 It is declared a Monument of Culture of Exceptional Importance in 1947 by Republic of Serbia, under status number "СК 1367", while it is a protected monument by Republic of Kosovo also with the status number 427/1947.
 On 13 July 2006 it was placed on UNESCO's World Heritage List under the name of Medieval Monuments in Kosovo as an extension of the Visoki Dečani site which was overall placed on the List of World Heritage in Danger.

 According to the archaeological excavations in 1957, 1963 and 1964, this monastery was constructed on the ruins of 13th-century church, which was also built on the foundations of a 6th- to 11th-century Christian three-naved basilica.
 The Christian basilica, which was the center of the Dardanian Ulpiana Eparchy in the 13th century, was rebuilt as a new church above the middle nave foundations.
 It was dedicated to Blessed Lady/Theotokos of Gračanica.
 This church was also mentioned in Benedict the 11th Pope, in 1303, as a catholic parson church.
 Only the church remains from the original monastery complex, which was intended as the seat of the bishops of Lipljan.

-Saint Archangels Monastery is a Serbian Orthodox monastery, founded by the Serbian Emperor Stefan Dušan between 1343 and 1352 on the site of an earlier church, and it is located near the Bistrica river in Prizren.
+Saint Archangels Monastery is a Serbian Orthodox monastery, founded by the Serbian Emperor Stefan Dušan between 1343 and 1352 on the site of an earlier church, and it is located near the Lumbardhi i Prizrenit river in Prizren.
 At the time when it was constructed, the building contained a monastery and two small churches.
 A really important feature to be mentioned is that Stephen Uroš IV Dušan of Serbia and Balša I were buried in this monastery.
 It is declared a Monument of Culture of Exceptional Importance in 1948 by Republic of Serbia, under status number "СК 1366".
 Today it is a protected monument of Republic of Kosovo, under the status number "464/48".
 It presents a very important archaeological site and photography is forbidden.